IQSS/dataverse-frontend/DEVELOPER_GUIDE.md

 #### How to run the code coverage

 To generate the code coverage, you first need to run the tests with the `test:unit` script.
+This can take a while!
 After running the tests, you can check the coverage with the `test:coverage` script.
+This will simply report the total coverage.

-If you want to see the coverage report in the browser, you can open the `coverage/lcov-report/index.html` file in the browser.
+To see which lines are not covered, you can open the coverage report in the browser: `coverage/lcov-report/index.html`.

 ```bash
 # root project directory